SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 And I would write it all down so no one could ever say it didn't happen.

 "Come," Chehata said, pulling me to my feet.
 "The children will be home soon.
-Tomorrow you can add the names I gave you.
+Tomorrow, you can add the names I gave you.
 Tonight, just rest."

 But I knew I wouldn't rest.
 Not completely.
 The testimony sat on the table between us like a living thing, demanding to be finished, to be shared, to be heard.